 - Travel Guidance – Information from the CDC regarding travel guidance and advisories.

-COVID-19 Exposure Prevention, Preparedness, and Response Plan for Construction - This plan from the Construction Industry Safety Coalition (CISC) outlines steps every construction employer and employee can take to reduce the risk of exposure to COVID-19.
+COVID-19 Exposure Prevention, Preparedness, and Response Plan for Construction (version #4) - This plan from the Construction Industry Safety Coalition (CISC) outlines steps every construction employer and employee can take to reduce the risk of exposure to COVID-19.
 The plan describes how to prevent worker exposure, protective measures on the jobsite, personal protective equipment and work practice controls, cleaning and disinfecting procedures, and what to do if a worker becomes sick.

 National Governoors Association - For the latest updates on national guard activations, restricted travel and other state-specific resources and actions, see the National Governors Association webpage.
 For information on state emergency/public health emergency declarations (All States/Territories) visit the State Action Tracking Chart (update daily).